-Mali has successfully stopped mass drug administration (MDA) for lymphatic filariasis in the country following interruption of transmission of the causative parasite in all districts.
+Mali has successfully stopped mass drug administration (MDA) for lymphatic filariasis in the country following the likely interruption of transmission of the causative parasite in all districts.
 The last 15 remaining districts stopped MDA as of FY21 (October 2020 – September 2021).

 Mali has successfully stopped MDA for onchocerciasis in two districts since 2016 where the national program is carrying out surveillance activities.
 The country has implemented in 2019-2020 serological assessments for onchocerciasis in border districts with Senegal, successfully demonstrating probable interruption of transmission in the Falemie river Basin.